Description

 'The compound annual growth rate (CAGR) is a useful measure of growth over multiple time periods.
 It can be thought of as the growth rate that gets you from the initial investment value to the ending investment value if you assume that the investment has been compounding over the time period.'

-• The annual return (CAGR) over 5 years of iShares MSCI EAFE ETF is 5.9%, which is lower, thus worse compared to the benchmark SPY (15.9%) in the same period.
+• Looking at the compounded annual growth rate (CAGR) of 15.6% in the last 5 years of iShares MSCI EAFE ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (20.6%)

 Volatility: